standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 * _Tooling Directory** - this the directory where the SHR-CLI tooling has been installed.
 Any convenient directory can be used.
 For easy identification, we recommend the tooling version number be included in the directory name.
 * **Specification Directory** - this is the top level directory where the input files and are located, usually arranged in sub-folders.
 Any convenient directory can be used.
 If you are using a source code control system such as Github to manage your development, this could be where the repository is checked out to your local machine.
 * **Namespace Directories** - these directories, located under the Specification Directory, contains CIMPL language files for a single namespace.
 The name of the directory should be prefixed with `ns-` followed by the shortname or acronym of the namespace followed .
 * **IG Directories** - these directories, under the specification directory contain files specific to a given implementation guide.
 There are subdirectories containing the front matter and examples, and individual configuration, content profile, and package list files.
-These files can be specific to a FHIR release, since the same IG could be created using different versions of FHIR.
+These files can be specific to an HL7 FHIR release, since the same IG could be created using different versions of HL7 FHIR.

->**Note**: There is currently no way to combine profiles for multiple FHIR versions in single IG.
+>**Note**: There is currently no way to combine profiles for multiple HL7 FHIR versions in single IG.

 ### Suggested File Naming